Mary Priestley

 Mary Priestley (4 March 1925 – 11 June 2017) was a British music therapist.
-She was credited for development of Analytical Music Therapy, a synthesis of psychoanalytic theory and music therapy.
-Drawing on the theories of Carl Jung, Sigmund Freud, and Melanie Klein, analytic music therapy involves the use of musical improvisation to interpret unconscious processes.
+She has been credited for development of analytical music therapy (AMT), one of five models recognized by the World Congress of Music Therapy in 1999.
+AMT draws on the psychoanalytic theories of Carl Jung, Sigmund Freud, and Melanie Klein to interpret unconscious processes through musical improvisation.

 Life

 Born 4 March 1925 in England, she was the premarital child of English playwright and author, J. B. Priestley, and mother Jane Wyndham-Lewis.
 Her father was a vocalist skilled at playing by ear while her mother was a trained pianist.
 Priestley studied piano, violin, and composition in her youth.
 Her battle with bipolar disorder resulted in psychiatric hospitalizations throughout her life and may be said to have given her insights into psychoanalysis through the combination of verbal processing and nonverbal expression found in improvised music with a structured, purposeful framework.
 Her interest in music therapy was sparked upon hearing a lecture by music therapist Juliette Alvin.